Quickstart

 "Run the release workflow" # → workflow_executeOptional: model refinement

-If GEMINI_API_KEY or ANTHROPIC_API_KEY is set, a small model filters noise from suggestions, names drafts, and parameterizes run-specific values with {{placeholders}}.
+If GEMINI_API_KEY or ANTHROPIC_API_KEY is set — or KEYOKU_SLM_BASE_URL points at any OpenAI-compatible endpoint (Ollama, LM Studio, LiteLLM, Groq) — a small model filters noise from suggestions, names drafts, and parameterizes run-specific values with {{placeholders}}, grounded with the knowledge layer.
 With no key, the response guidance instructs your connected coding agent to do that refinement before you approve — zero keys are required to use Keyoku.

 Environment variables